AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 #### Response

-There are four possible responses that reflect the status of your mesh:
+Four possible responses reflect the status of your mesh:

 - Success - Your mesh was successfully created or updated.